The mammogram debate continues. Eleven things to discuss with your doctor.

 But even then, the confusion lingers because again, there is no one-size-fits-all answer for all women.

 The bottom line is that each woman needs to have a frank discussion about mammograms with her doctor and ultimately make the choices that she feels are best for her.

-Easier said than done of course.
+Easier said than done, of course.
 It usually is, right?

-Some of these things to discuss with your doctor are:
+11 things to discuss with your doctor: